 - After the successful identification, the station waits for three consistent, complete, and consecutive FLP bursts.

 - After receiving three complete, consecutive, and consistent FLP bursts containing a set of acknowledge bits, the station enters complete acknowledge mode.
-Next, it transmits six to eight FLP bursts within the acknowledge bit set containing link code words.
+Next, it transmits six to eight FLP bursts with the acknowledge bit set containing link code words.

-- The station optionally participates in the next page exchange after transmitting 6 to 8 FLP bursts.
+- The station optionally participates in the next‑page exchange after transmitting 6 to 8 FLP bursts.

-- Stations resolve HCD technology and negotiate to the link if it is supported after completing the next page exchange.
+- Stations resolve HCD technology and negotiate to the link if it is supported after completing the next‑page exchange.
 On the contrary, no links are formed if no standard technology is shared.

 Conclusion